schmoelder/diss/doc/06_operating_modes/batch_elution/01_soo_standard_linear_et_auto.md

 (batch_elution_linear_et_auto-cycle-time_soo)=
 # Single-objective optimization of an idealized system

-To validate the framework and ensure the optimizer can recover the expected operating conditions, at first idealized scenario is evaluated: the binary model system with linear binding and ET assumptions.
+To validate the framework and ensure the optimizer can recover the expected operating conditions, an idealized scenario is evaluated: the binary model system with linear binding and ET assumptions.
 Here, the process is optimized by varying the feed duration using a single objective function with equal weights for all KPIs {eq}`weighted_objective`.
 While $100\%$ purity would be ideal, the targeted purity is set to $99.9\%$ to mitigate performance issues arising from numerical dispersion and the finite accuracy of the automatic fractionation algorithm.
 The problem is summarized in {numref}`batch-elution_linear_et_auto-cycle_soo_overview`.